 Then, like a real Easter egg hunt, hide the plastic eggs in certain areas.
 Give them clues as to where they can find them.
 This way, the child also learns problem-solving alongside emotion regulation skills.

 When your child finds an egg, let them determine which emotion is shown on it.
-Help them identify which negative emotions they are comfortable expressing or having problems regulating.
+Help them identify which negative emotions they are comfortable expressing or having problems regulating by using the chart of negative emotions.
 Group the eggs in the basket accordingly, paying attention to the difficult emotions that require regulation.

 6. Read Books about Emotions